Justice Department tightens cellphone tracking rules

-WASHINGTON U.S. prosecutors and some federal law enforcement agencies will need to obtain a search warrant to use devices that track cellphone locations, under a policy announced by the U.S. Justice Department on Thursday.
+WASHINGTON The use of devices by U.S. prosecutors and some federal law enforcement agencies to track cellphone locations will now be restricted to cases where officers have obtained a search warrant, under a policy announced by the U.S. Justice Department on Thursday.

 Until now, U.S. attorneys and Justice Department agencies, including the FBI and the Drug Enforcement Administration, have been able to use cell-site simulators without applying for a warrant or outlining a probable cause.